chipweinberger/flutter_blue_plus/README.md

 - you might need put your device in "discovery mode"
 - your phone may have already connected automatically
 - another app may have already connected to your device
+- another phone may have already connected to your device

 Try looking through already connected devices: